Vatican Climate Forest: History

-In a more effective move to combat global warming, in May 2007, the Vatican announced that the roof of the Paul VI Audience Hall would be covered with photovoltaic panels.
+In 2007, the Vatican announced plans to become the "first carbon neutral sovereign state" with an emphasis on solar power and the Vatican Climate Forest which would offset the Vatican's carbon emissions.
+The Vatican announced that the roof of the Paul VI Audience Hall would be covered with photovoltaic panels in May 2007.
 The installation was officially placed into service on November 26, 2008.